 Of course divorce means something different for different people; however, strictly speaking divorce is a legal finalisation of a marriage.
 Most cases are easily resolved.
 The case only becomes more complex if parties have been separated under one roof, or due to location-based difficulties.

+A parenting order is a completely separate procedure to divorce.
 A parenting order is a set of orders made by a court about parenting arrangements for a child.
 This order can be based on an agreement between the parties or post a court hearing.
 When a parenting order is made both affected parties have to follow it.